Democratic backsliding in the United States: State Democracy Index

-Jacob Grumbach published the State Democracy Index which evaluates states between 2000 and 2018 on the strength of their electoral democracy.
+Jacob Grumbach published the State Democracy Index, which evaluates states between 2000 and 2018 on the strength of their electoral democracy.
 While starting in 2002 and accelerating after the 2010 elections and redistricting, Grumbach found that almost all democratic backsliding in American states occurred under unified Republican Party control, while Democratic Party-controlled and divided states have become more democratic.
-Grumbach found Alabama, Tennessee, Ohio, Wisconsin, and North Carolina were the worst performers (with Wisconsin and North Carolina previously ranking at the top), and suggested a sense of racial threat was one of the main drivers in these states with larger black populations becoming more anti-democratic.
-Grumbach also cites economic inequality, the nationalization of state politics through declining journalism and an increase in national donors as contributors of backsliding.
-While he notes it would be difficult to compare across eras, he believes that the slavery and Jim Crow eras in particular had far greater gaps in the quality of democracy between states than the present day gaps he analyzes and notes that the US, in the eyes of some, was not a democracy until 1964.
+Grumbach found Alabama, Tennessee, Ohio, Wisconsin, and North Carolina were the worst performers (with Wisconsin and North Carolina previously ranking at the top) and suggested a sense of racial threat was one of the main drivers in these states with larger Black populations becoming more anti-democratic.
+Grumbach also cites economic inequality, the nationalization of state politics through declining journalism, and an increase in national donors as contributors of backsliding.
+While he notes it would be difficult to compare across eras, he believes that the slavery and Jim Crow eras in particular had far greater gaps in the quality of democracy between states than the present-day gaps he analyzes and notes that the U.S., in the eyes of some, was not a democracy until 1964.
 Vox describes this index as the first attempt to quantify democracy between U.S. states and as being widely praised.
 2018–2024 resulted in slight improvements overall thanks to the expansion of mail-in voting during COVID-19 and a couple states restricting gerrymandering.

 The Economist Democracy Index

-The Economist Democracy Index started the U.S. at the index's launch in 2006 at an 8.22/10 (full democracy) though the rating started declining in 2010 and dropped to its lowest rating yet of 7.85 in 2021 (flawed democracy).
-The Economist cited functioning of government and political culture (both related to polarization) as major reasons for the lower score.
+The Economist Democracy Index started the U.S. at the index's launch in 2006 at an 8.22/10 (full democracy), though the rating started declining in 2010, with the country being classified as a flawed democracy beginning in 2016.
+It dropped to its lowest rating yet of 7.65 in 2025.
+The Economist stated that since Donald Trump's second presidency, "[e]fforts to redraw electoral boundaries, the use of the military to quell protests and continued political polarisation weighed on America's score.
+The Department of Government Efficiency disrupted the functioning of government, and attempts to muzzle the media hit civil liberties."

 V-Dem

-Since 2025, the V-DEM Institute under director Staffan L. Lindberg classifies the United States to be an "electoral authoritarian" regime where elections are not free and fair.
-The V-Dem Democracy indices showed significant declines from 2016 to 2020.
+In the V-Dem Institute's democracy report published in 2026, which describes the year 2025, the U.S. was classified as an "electoral democracy" for the first time in over 50 years, losing its status as a liberal democracy.
+The V-Dem Democracy Indices showed significant declines from 2016 to 2020.

-In March 2025, Lindberg said the US was on track to lose its democracy status in six months.
-In September 2025, he said this had occurred.
+In March 2025, V-Dem Institute's director, Staffan I. Lindberg said the U.S. was on track to lose its democracy status in six months.
+In September 2025, he said this had occurred by his analysis.
 V-Dem has measures on democracy starting in 1789, providing rare historical data to compare backsliding events, though comparing across centuries has challenges.

-V-Dem also scores political parties in an annual illiberalism score, and ranked the Republican Party more similar to authoritarian parties than typical center-right governing parties.
+V-Dem also scores political parties in an annual illiberalism score and ranked the Republican Party more similar to authoritarian parties than typical center-right governing parties.